diego-codev/diego-codev/README.md

-# 👋 Hello, I'm Diego Oliveira
+#  Hi, I'm Diego Oliveira 👋

 A **developer and Computer Science student** at the Federal University of Lavras (UFLA) with a strong foundation in programming and problem-solving.
 I have practical experience working on software projects, assisting students in programming courses, and exploring new technologies to build efficient and creative solutions.